Another FILE VTable Bypass

 Exploitation, glibc

-includes a variety of different FILE
+includes a variety of different FILE implementations with their own vtables:

 _IO_helper_jumps